Gilmeyuhas/yt2radarr/README.md

 ## 🤝 Contributing
 This project exists to scratch my own itch, but it’s open-source because others might find it useful too.
 Issues, feature ideas, documentation tweaks, puns, and pull requests are all encouraged.
 If you build something neat, please share it!

+### Made with love, ChatGPT, and a deep hatred of manual labour.

 ## 📄 License
 MIT